Rui-San/LAPR2_2023_2024/docs/sprintA/us004/01.requirements-engineering/Readme.md

 * There is a dependency on "US001 - Register a skill" as there must be at least one registed skill to be assigned to a collaborator.
+* *There is a dependency on "US003 - Register a collaborator" as there must be at least one registered collaborator before assigning skills to him.

 ### 1.5 Input and Output Data